Supply Chain

 Why it hurts

 Suppliers often access design files, production schedules, and customer data.
-IBM's 2024 Cost of a Data Breach report shows that 61 percent of incidents are traced back to third-party vendors.
+Secure storage of sensitive information by suppliers is critical, as improper storage practices can increase the risk of data breaches and expose your business to significant threats.
+IBM’s 2024 Cost of a Data Breach report shows that 61% of incidents are traced back to third-party vendors.
 A single breach can pause your ERP, leak IP, and trigger legal fines.

 Red-flag behaviors